Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Experiments

 \subsection{Evaluation on RealEstate10K}

-The RealEstate10K dataset \cite{zhou2018stereo} is built upon video frames extracted from YouTube videos on houses.
-The input view and the target view are different frames sampled from the video within a time range, and the camera poses are estimated using Structure-from-Motion over the video.
+The RealEstate10K dataset \cite{zhou2018stereo} consists of both indoor and outdoor scenes extracted from YouTube videos of houses.
+The input view and the target view are different video frames within a time range, with camera poses estimated using structure-from-motion.

 On this dataset, we follow the experimental setup in SynSin \cite{wiles2020synsin} and use the same training, validation, and test data.
-In addition to using a $33 \times 33$ mesh, we also train our model with a higher resolution $W_{m} \times H_{m} = 65 \times 65$ mesh, which is initialized from a trained $33 \times 33$-mesh model with a new transposed convolution layer to upsample on the feature map $\{q_{w,h}\}$ in Sec.~\ref{sec:method_mesh_pred} to $65 \times 65$ spatial dimensions.
+In addition to using a $33 \times 33$ mesh, we also train our model with a higher resolution $W_{m} \times H_{m} = 65 \times 65$ mesh, which is initialized from a trained $33 \times 33$ mesh model with a new transposed convolution layer to upsample the feature map $\{q_{w,h}\}$ in Sec.~\ref{sec:method_mesh_pred} to $65 \times 65$ spatial dimensions.

 We compare our method to several previous approaches.
-In addition to the baselines in Sec.~\ref{sec:exp_mp3d_replica}, we also compared to two additional approaches. \textbf{3DView} is a system similar to the Facebook 3D Photo \cite{3dview} based on layered depth images, implemented in \cite{wiles2020synsin}. \textbf{StereoMag} \cite{zhou2018stereo} builds multiplane images (MPIs) from a stereo pair, using images from \textit{two} different views as input at test time.
+In addition to the baselines in Sec.~\ref{sec:exp_mp3d_replica}, we also compared to three additional approaches. \textbf{3DView} is a system similar to the Facebook 3D Photo \cite{3dview} based on layered depth images and is also a baseline in \cite{wiles2020synsin}. \textbf{Single-View MPI} \cite{tucker2020single} and \textbf{StereoMag} \cite{zhou2018stereo} both use multiplane images (MPIs), where Single-View MPI builds MPIs from a single input image while StereoMag relies on a stereo pair using images from two different views as input at test time.
 Except for StereoMag, all other methods use a single view at test time.